careersahrafanousi-debug/careersahrafanousi-debug/README.md

 appeals intake through adjudication â€” and I build the SQL and reporting that operations leaders use to decide where to put people and money.

-Finishing an M.S. in Business Analytics and AI at Lamar University (May 2027).
+Finishing an M.S. in Business Analytics and AI (May 2027).
 Open to remote analyst and BI roles.

 ---